quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 }
 ~~~

-IMMEDIATE_ACK frames SHOULD NOT be retransmitted.
+IMMEDIATE_ACK frames do not need to be retransmitted.
 If loss is detected, based
 on the receipt of an ACK frames, there is no need to request another ack.
 If
 a packet containing IMMEDIATE_ACK and data is detected as lost due to an
 time-out, the sender MAY send the retransmitted data again together with an